 The final 5 kilometers of the climb to Jalori Top was really a difficult one.
 It was so steep in fact that my Enfield (with 2 people and luggage on it though) remained in 1st or 2nd gear only.
 But once we made it to the top, we all knew that it was well worth it.

 To my surprise, there were actually shops at the top of the pass which I had never come across at any other pass.
-There were small dhabas, tea stalls who even had arrangement for a bed if someone wanted to sleep over for the night.
+There were small dhabas, tea stalls who even had arrangements for a bed if someone wanted to sleep for the night.
 We stopped and decided to have some delicious maggie.

 Seruvalsar Lake (Sirolsar Lake)